 Critics, including the American Civil Liberties Union (ACLU), charge that chemical castration violates sex offenders' constitutional rights.
 The ACLU contends that chemical castration violates an offender's implied right to privacy under the Fourteenth Amendment, rights of due process and equal protection, and the Eighth Amendment's ban of cruel and unusual punishment.

-Critics also question the effectiveness of chemical and surgical castration.
+Critics also question the effectiveness of surgical or chemical castration on sex offenders.
 Those subjected to castration may retain some sexual function.
 Even surgically castrated offenders have a small rate of recidivism.
 Furthermore, testosterone boosting drugs are available that can counteract the effects of castration.

 Sex offenses are taken very seriously, particularly because they often are committed by individuals with serious mental health problems.
 But there is a whole range of sex offenses, ranging from indecent exposure and statutory rape to rape and other violent crimes.
 In some instances, the option of surgical or chemical castration for sex offenders may exist.
 If you're involved in such a case and have questions, a criminal defense attorney can help you understand your rights and legal options.